Xernary/TOTOLINK-A720R/README.md

 ![](imgs/1.jpeg)

-The script will intercept and print the credentials
+The script intercepts and prints the credentials

 ![](imgs/2.jpeg)